mandaarien/Jellyfinstats/README.md

 3. Active playback sessions
 4. Latest media (if enabled)
 5. User avatars (up to 14)
-6. Outro with server name
+6. Outro with server logo and name

 ## Image Fallback Strategy